-Japan still in recession, but economy shrank at lower rate
+Japan says economy contracted less than earlier reported

-TOKYO (AP) — Japan’s economy is still in recession but contracted at a smaller rate than initially estimated for the first quarter, according to government data released Monday.
+TOKYO (AP) — Japan reported Monday that its economy contracted at an annual rate of 2.2% in January-March, less than initially estimated.

-The difference was largely because private sector demand had not dropped as much as previously estimated.
+The update from the Cabinet Office was an improvement on the 3.4% contraction earlier reported.
+It said private sector demand had not dropped as much as previously estimated.

-The Cabinet Office said the economy shrank at an annual rate of 2.2% in January-March, better than the 3.4% contraction given earlier.
+Analysts say the revision wasn’t surprising and a recovery is expected as countries reopen after their coronavirus shutdowns.

 The annual rate is the projected number if the same level of growth or contraction in that quarter lasted for a whole year.
 The on-quarter drop was 0.6% for the real gross domestic product, or GDP, the total value of a nation’s goods and services.

-Uncertainty remains, and the numbers may remain dismal for the April-June period.
+The earlier quarter-on-quarter growth estimate was minus 0.9%.

+Japan’s economy, the world’s third largest, has been stagnant for years and was in trouble even before the pandemic hit consumer spending and other main drivers of growth.

+The country also imposed only limited shutdowns to fight the new coronavirus, leaving less room for a rebound than in some other countries.

-Yoshimasa Maruyama, chief market economist for SMBC Nikko Securities, said the upward revision in the latest quarter GDP was not surprising, and, given the reopening of economies worldwide from shutdowns over the outbreak, a recovery was likely, helped by pent-up demand.
+Yoshimasa Maruyama, chief market economist for SMBC Nikko Securities, said the upward revision was not surprising.
+Given the reopening of economies worldwide a recovery is likely, helped by pent-up demand.

 “The Japanese economy will rebound very quickly, but after that, it will again falter and stall,” he said, as other problems won’t disappear even if the fallout from COVID-19 can be brought under control.